open-contracting/software-development-handbook/docs/python/applications.rst

 -  Applications are not declared as dependencies by other software, and therefore do not have a ``setup.py`` file
 -  Applications are deployed to servers, and therefore freeze requirements in ``requirements.txt`` to have consistent deploys

-The ``master`` branch of applications should always be deployable, which requires that:
+The default branch of applications should always be deployable, which requires that:

 -  Tests pass on continuous integration
 -  Installation instructions are consistent with the `deploy <https://github.com/open-contracting/deploy>`__ repository